NijazK/NijazK.github.io/_posts/2023-18-04-CallableBond.markdown

 Callable bonds are attractive products if interest rates are expected to fall.
 In this case, the issuer can redeem the callable bonds and issue new bonds with lower coupon rates.

-Example
+## Example

 Let's assume that AAPL (Apple Inc.) issues bonds with a face value of $1000 and a coupon rate of 5% while the current interest rate is 4% with a maturity of 10 years.
 This means that the bonds could be redeemed before maturity.
 From year 1 to year 5, there is no call option.
 Years 5-10 can be redeemed if interest rates decrease to refinance their debt and issue new bonds with more favorable coupon rates.
+The Hull-White model calculates the price of a derivative security as a function of the entire yield curve rather than a single rate (

 Basic Valuation